rokj/watcher/README.md

 # watcher

-Watcher is simple script for tracking changes of files remotly.
+Watcher is simple script for tracking changes of files remotely.

 Watching files for changes in:
 | sha512       | ls -al                                                 |